Connect with others who understand.

 About 2 out of 3 people with breast cancer have hormone receptor-positive cancer cells, according to the American Cancer Society.
 For this group, hormonal therapy may be an option at different points along the treatment journey:

-• These medications may be taken for five to 10 years after surgery to prevent the cancer from relapsing (returning).
+• These medications may be taken for up to 10 years after surgery to prevent the cancer from relapsing.
 This is called adjuvant therapy.

-• Hormone therapies can treat metastatic breast cancer (cancer that has spread to distant places in the body).
+• Hormonal therapies can treat metastatic breast cancer (cancer that has spread to distant places in the body).

 • The U.S. Food and Drug Administration (FDA) has approved hormonal therapy as a risk-reduction strategy.
 Individuals in specific situations who have a high likelihood of developing breast cancer can take these medications to reduce risk.

 People who have hormone receptor-negative breast cancer don’t undergo hormonal therapy.
-These medications don’t work unless the cancer cells contain ER or PR.
+These medications don’t work unless the cancer cells contain estrogen or progesterone receptors.

 Types of Hormonal Therapy

-There are several hormonal therapy options, which work in different ways to fight cancer.
-Doctors may recommend different hormonal therapies based on the breast cancer stage (how far cancer has spread within the body) and whether a person has gone through menopause.
-Overall health, bone density, and risk of developing certain diseases also factor into the decision.
+There are several hormonal therapy options that fight cancer in different ways.
+Doctors may recommend different hormonal therapies based on the breast cancer stage (how far cancer has spread within the body) and whether you have gone through menopause.
+Overall health, bone density, and high risk of developing certain diseases also factor into the decision.

 Aromatase Inhibitors